KilledByAPixel/SpaceHuggers/README.md

 - 5 enemy types with a larger variant
 - 7 different crate/barrel/rock types
 - 17 sprite textures using a 12 color palette
+- Checkpoints can be captured for players to respawn there
 - Multi layer procedurally generated parallax background
 - Starfield simulation with moving stars, planets, and suns
 - Particle systems for rain, snow, blood, explosions, weapons, water and more